biogeospatial/Biodiverse_publication_list/SampleSession.md

 ![http://biodiverse.googlecode.com/svn/wiki/screenshots/view_labels2_one_label_selected.png](http://biodiverse.googlecode.com/svn/wiki/screenshots/view_labels2_one_label_selected.png)

 At version 0.14 there are five or six columns: the Label (the name of the label), Variety, Samples, Redundancy and Selected.
 The "Col selected" column is only visible if the project has a selected matrix.
-From version 0.15 there are also columns for any user specified properties imported using an element properties table ([DataStructures#Element_property_tables](DataStructures#element-property-tables)).
+From version 0.15 there are also columns for any user specified properties imported using an element properties table ([DataStructures#element_property_tables](DataStructures#element-property-tables)).

 The Variety column shows the number of groups the label occurs in.
 This is analogous to the range unless one is set separately on import using the _set label remap and properties_ option.